 Arom Evans, MD

-Dr. Evans is the Medical Director of Orion Behavioral Health Network.
-Board Certified as both and Adult and Child and Adolescent Psychiatrist, Dr. Evans has a breadth of experience in treating individuals from all walks of life.
-He completed his training at Cedars-Sinai in Beverly Hills, California and has worked in Alaska for the last 8 years.
-He is a lifelong Alaskan and is a graduate of the University of Washington School of Medicine WAMMI program.
-He maintains faculty appointments training the next generation of doctors, psychiatrists and Physician Assistants for the University of Washington and the Pacific Northwest University of Health Sciences.
+Dr. Evans is the Chief Executive Officer of Orion Behavioral Health Network.
+As a board certified Child and Adolescent Psychiatrist he has a breadth of experience in treating individuals from all walks of life.
+He grew up in Anchorage and is a graduate of the University of Washington School of Medicine Alaska WAMMI program.
+He completed his adult psychiatric residency at the University of California Irvine and fellowship training at Cedars-Sinai in Beverly Hills, California.
+He has practiced in Alaska since 2004 and operated Orion Behavioral Health Network since 2009.
+He maintains faculty appointments and is committed to training the next generation of doctors, psychiatrists and Physician Assistants for the University of Washington.

 Dr. Jennifer DesRuisseau, PharmD

 Dr. DesRuisseau is the Chief Financial Officer of Orion Behavioral Health Network.
 She attended the University of Florida for undergraduate studies and then in 1999 obtained her doctorate of pharmacy degree at Nova Southeastern University in Ft.
 Lauderdale, Florida.
 She also completed a residency program at the Long Beach California Veteran’s Affairs Hospital in 2000.
 The primary focus of her residency was ambulatory care.
 Prior to working for Orion Behavioral Health, she was a clinical care specialist at the VA focusing on anticoagulation and hyperlipidemia.
 In her spare time she enjoys jogging, hiking and spending time with her family.